Sergio Castellitto: Biography

+His other films as director are Twice Born, which played at the Toronto Film Festival (2012), Lucky, which played at the Cannes Film Festival, La bellezza del somaro, Nessuno si salva da solo, Il materiale emotivo.

-Most recently, Castellitto appeared in the television series In Treatment in the role of Giovanni.
+Castellitto appeared in the television series In Treatment in the role of Giovanni.

+Most recently, Castellitto portrayed the archconservative Cardinal Tedesco in Conclave, in a performance largely applauded by film critics.

-Castellitto is married to Margaret Mazzantini with four children, one of these is Pietro, actor and film director himself.
-Castellitto also speaks fluent English and French.
+Castellitto is married to Margaret Mazzantini with four children, including Pietro, an actor and film director himself.
+Castellitto also speaks English and French.